invent-framework/invent/docs/tutorial4.rst

 1. As the value of the ``"target"`` attribute of a button, or;
 2. As the value of a card's ``"auto_target"`` attribute.

-Transation functions **must be defined before you reference them in your code**.
+Transition functions **must be defined before you reference them in your code**.

 In addition to working out the target card for the transition and handling user